 Tours are held daily, rain or shine, and year-round.
 Please see a list of available tours below to book your tour today, or for more information.

-Ultimate Late-night Haunted Ghost Tour
+Savannah Terrors Ultimate Dead of Night Haunted Ghost Tour

-Haunted Boos and Booze Pub Crawl
+Savannah Terrors Boos and Booze Haunted Pub Crawl

 Underneath the beautiful coastal landscapes, exquisite colonial architecture, and seemingly peaceful parks and inviting squares lies a horrific history that refuses to stay buried…just like the dead that inhabit its countless sprawling cemeteries.
 Don’t let the beauty of Savannah fool you.
 The Hostess City of the South boasts unbelievable origins that compare to a Greek tragedy of old, with good versus evil, and evil being the victor more often than not.
 Its reputation for topping the list of the most haunted cities in the United States is well-earned.

 Venture with Savannah Terrors into the dark streets of historic Savannah to reveal the grisly truth behind its status as a legendary haunted location.